sphinx-labs/sphinx/specs/introduction.md

 ## Architecture Overview

 Most teams use a multisig wallet to approve permissioned actions.
 We wanted teams to be able to approve deployments from their multisig as well, so we built our protocol on top of Gnosis Safe.
-Our primary on-chain component is a [Safe Module](TODO(end)), which allows us to use our own signature verification mechanism that's tailored for deployments (details below).
+Our primary on-chain component is a [Safe Module](TODO(end)), which allows us to use our own signature verification mechanism that's designed for deployments (details below).

 When a set of Gnosis Safe owners approve a deployment with Sphinx, they sign a 32-byte hash of the deployment using a meta transaction.
 This hash is the root of a [Merkle tree](TODO(end)).
 We use a Merkle tree because it provides an efficient and secure way to trustlessly execute large deployments across many chains.